thechelsuk/uk.thechels/_pages/morning.md

 ### Word of the day
 <!-- word_marker starts -->

- > wallflower - noun: 1.
-Someone who does not mingle at a social event, such as a party, dance, etc. 2.
-A person or an organization that is forced to stay at the sidelines of some activity.
+ > coruscate - verb intr.: 1.
+To sparkle, flash, or gleam.
+2. To display great style or technique.

 <!-- word_marker ends -->

 ### Countdown numbers
 <!-- game_marker starts -->

-- Target: 187, using [3, 7, 7, 25, 75, 100]
+- Target: 940, using [5, 5, 6, 7, 7, 50]
-- Solution: ( 7 - 3 ) x 100 x 7 / 25 + 75
-- Total: 5 solutions.

 <!-- game_marker ends -->